 Diet and nutrition: low income

-The UK-wide Low Income Diet and Nutrition Survey (LIDNS) commissioned by the Food Standards Agency (FSA) to provide detailed information on food consumption, nutrient intakes, nutritional status and the factors that affect these in low income consumers, found that:
+In 2007, The UK-wide Low Income Diet and Nutrition Survey (LIDNS) commissioned by the Food Standards Agency (FSA) to provide detailed information on food consumption, nutrient intakes, nutritional status and the factors that affect these in low income consumers, found that:

-- In many respects the areas of dietary concern identified in the low income population were similar to those already identified in the general population, although some were more marked in the LIDNS.
+In many respects the areas of dietary concern identified in the low income population were similar to those already identified in the general population, although some were more marked in the LIDNS.
 Findings included: mean daily intake of protein, saturated fat and non-milk extrinsic sugars (NMES) in excess of recommended levels, whilst fruit and vegetable consumption fell below recommended levels.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.